rootCircle/Zoom-AutoRecorder/README.md

 ### Notes
 - The recording is supported right now only on Linux and Windows.
 - The app hasn't been tested on the Windows OS.
 Possible errors may exist.
 - It might be possible that bashCommand in LoadService.launchRecordingbyOBS may cause an error in the terminal.
-Users may need to manually modify it [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/blob/514c95635e8b22a5f08f8dc1da51645916b2f6f2/main.py#L1011).
+Users may need to manually modify it from [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/blob/514c95635e8b22a5f08f8dc1da51645916b2f6f2/main.py#L1011).
 - Since recording through Linux is through Software Encoding, users may notice high CPU usage of OBS Studio.
 To fix it, the user may follow the steps given in the [comments](https://github.com/Microsoftlabs/Zoom-AutoRecorder/blob/514c95635e8b22a5f08f8dc1da51645916b2f6f2/main.py#L4) of the main.py file [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/blob/514c95635e8b22a5f08f8dc1da51645916b2f6f2/main.py#L1011).

 ### Build an executable